DOC area for white, red and rose wines in the central east of the Italian region Tuscany

-, which is named after the eponymous municipality on the Livornian coast.
-The end of the 1990s, just under 200 hectares of vineyards now comprise more than 1,100 hectares around the municipality of Castagneto Carducci in the province of Livorno.
-This was named after the poet and literary historian Giosuè Carducci (1835-1907), who spent his childhood there.
-Bolgheri is an eight kilometer north of it lying district, which includes the nature reserve Oasi di Bolgheri.
-Among the best known and largest producers belong Antinori
+, which is named after the homonymous municipality on the Livornese coast.
+The vineyard area of just under 200 hectares at the end of the 1990s now encompasses over 1,100 hectares around the town of Castagneto Carducci in the province of Livorno.
+It was named after the poet and literary historian Giosuè Carducci (1835-1907), who spent his childhood there.
+Bolgheri is a district eight kilometers north of it, to which the nature reserve Oasi di Bolgheri belongs.
+The best known and largest producers include Antinori

 and or Merlot